neulab/explainaboard_web/README.md

     >> npm --version
     >> 7.24.1
     ```

+2. Make sure `java` is installed correctly in your environment.
+Verify this by running `java --version`.

-2. Generate code for API layer
+3. Generate code for API layer
    - Run `npm run gen-api-code` to generate code for api layer (both server and client).
 Please remember to run this whenever open API definition changes.

-3. Setup dev environment for the frontend
+4. Setup dev environment for the frontend
     1. Install project dependencies `npm install`
     2. Install frontend dependencies `npm --prefix frontend install`
         - Check the FAQ section if `npm` said there are vulnerabilities to verify if they are false alarms.
-4. Setup dev environment for the backend
+5. Setup dev environment for the backend
     1. Install `python` version >= 3.9.7 and create a venv or conda environment for this project
        - Official documents of connexion says `3.6` but tested on `3.9.7` seems to work fine.
     2. `pip install -r backend/src/gen/requirements.txt`
     3. Create `backend/src/impl/.env` to store all environment variables.
 An example has been provided in `.env.example`.
+Contact the dev team to get the credentials for dev and prod environments.
-5. Install pre-commit hooks
+6. Install pre-commit hooks
    - Run `npm run prepare` to install the pre-commit hook via husky.
 The hook auto-checks both frontend and backend code before commits.
 Please do not skip it.
-6. Launch explainaboard
+7. Launch explainaboard
     1. Run `npm run start` to start the frontend and backend server concurrently.
         - Both frontend and backend can be started independently as well.
 Check out "More details on frontend and backend".